Are you concerned that your myopia is worsening?

 Myopia occurs when the eye grows too long (axial length), or the cornea and/or eye lens are too curved, relative to the length of the eyeball.
-A myopic eye focuses an image at the front of the retina, instead of directly on the retina, causing blurry distant vision.
+A myopic eye focuses images in front of the retina, instead of directly on the retina, resulting in blurry distant vision.

 Myopia can be corrected using corrective eyeglasses or contact lenses and is noted on the eye doctor’s optical prescription by a negative sign, such as -1.00 or -2.25.

 Myopia is often hereditary, and typically begins in childhood and plateaus by the age of 20.

 Myopia may also develop in adulthood as a result of environmental factors or health problems:

 - Excessive amounts of near-vision work may cause a false or “pseudo” myopia.
 Blurred distance vision in this case occurs from stress on the eyes’ focusing skills after prolonged near work tasks.
 Clear vision typically returns after rest.
 Constant visual stress may lead to myopia.